T3jv1l/Smasher/README.md

 # Smasher this is just for CTF
 ## Usage !!
-Enjoy how this CTF is active
+Enjoy how until CTF is active

 ```
 chmod +x ROP_Tiny.py